JacKeTUs/linux-steering-wheels/README.md

 The kernel module `hid-pidff` implements the [HID PID specification](https://www.usb.org/sites/default/files/documents/pid1_01.pdf).
 HID PID is a standard for USB devices which includes FFB.
 Although this standard is several years old, most older and low end wheels don't implement it, but most high and some middle end wheels do.

-The driver works not without some issues though which are being worked on by users.

 ### Duration issue

 The driver doesn't play any FFB effect out of the box due to a flaw in its API.